presnick/ProgramsInformationPeople/_sources/Assignments/ps5.rst

 Problem Set
 -----------

-To find the file, and submit your final assignment on Canvas, go `HERE <linkhere.linkhere>`_.
+To find the file for your problem set, and to submit your assignment on Canvas, go `HERE <https://umich.instructure.com/courses/108426/assignments/183945>`_.

 .. external:: ps_5_1